Optimizing Qwik Resumability for Large Datasets

 });

-Optimization Step 2: Chunked Streaming & Progressive Island Activation
+Optimization Step 2: Chunked Streaming and Viewport-Triggered Activation

-For datasets >50k records, flush the entire payload in a single stream.
-Instead, configure incremental flushing and viewport-triggered hydration.
+For datasets above 50k records, avoid flushing the entire payload in a single stream.
+Configure incremental flushing on the server and pair it with viewport-triggered activation on the client to eliminate layout thrashing.

 ...opts,